tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - False

-### Q: The son of which pope supposedly held a lecherous fôecirc;te involving 50 courtesans in the papal palace?
+### Q: The son of which pope supposedly held a lecherous fête involving 50 courtesans in the papal palace?
 - **Correct Answer:** Alexander VI
 - Innocent V
 - Urban II